-With such a dynamic Kindy curriculum in action, we like to keep our families up to date with our daily activities by emailing a “Daily Reflection” to all our Kindy parents every afternoon, including photos and stories depicting how much the children have enjoyed their day.
+With such a dynamic Kindy curriculum in action, we like to keep our families up to date with our daily activities by emailing a “Daily Reflection” with photos and stories of how much the children have enjoyed their day and the learning opportunities they have enjoyed.
 “Daily Reflections” enable our families to discuss their child’s day with them, so daily learning experiences can be shared between Kindy and home.

 The engaged child is empowered to express ideas and make choices about their learning.

 - secure, connected and respectful;

 - a questioner, problem-poser and problem-solver.

 - wonder, be curious and enthusiastic, and share their joy and excitement;

 - have fun, relax, enjoy quiet times, be noisy, watch from a distance or join in;